-Actual zoning is set by the Edmonton Zoning Bylaw 12800 and regulates the development of a parcel.
-Edmonton Zoning Bylaw 12800 is available online at Edmonton.ca.
+Actual zoning is set by the Edmonton Zoning Bylaw No. 20001 and regulates the development of a parcel.
+Edmonton Zoning Bylaw No. 20001 is available online at Edmonton.ca.

 Effective zoning is applied to reflect the current use and development of a parcel.
-The effective zoning may differ the actual zoning when current use differs from that which is permitted by the actual zoning as updated by Edmonton Zoning Bylaw 12800 (ie. legal nonconforming use).
+The effective zoning may differ from the actual zoning when current use differs from the actual zoning according to Edmonton Zoning Bylaw No. 20001 (i.e. legal nonconforming use).